wp-plugins/tsuiseki-tracking/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Changed the link for user registration
+* Removed the donate link

 = 1.0 =
 * Initial release of the wordpress plugin.

 == Upgrade Notice ==

 = General Upgrade Instructions =
-If you define settings within the source code (e.g. the `TSUISEKI_TRACKER_HMAC_KEY`) be sure to backup your old plugin directory and migrate your settings into the new source code file.
+If you define settings within the source code (e.g. the `TSUISEKI_TRACKER_KEY` or `TSUISEKI_TRACKER_HMAC_KEY`) be sure to backup your old plugin directory and migrate your settings into the new source code file.

+= 1.0.1 =
+Be sure to backup your old tsuiseki_tracking.php if you defined settings directly in the source code.
+Thus you can migrate your changes afterwards.

 = 1.0 =
 No instructions needed.